Austrocylindropuntia subulata f. monstrosa

 Austrocylindropuntia subulata (Muehlenpf.)
 Backeb.

 Christmas Tree Cactus, Eve's Needle, Eve's Needle Cactus

 Cylindropuntia subulata f. monstrosa, Opuntia subulata f. monstrosa, Austrocylindropuntia subulata f. monstrose, Opuntia subulata f. monstrose

-Austrocylindropuntia subulata f. monstrosa is a large, tree-like cactus, up to 13 feet (4 m) tall, with cylindrical joints that grow up to 1.6 feet (50 cm) long and up to 2 inches (5 cm) in diameter.
-The green leaves are nearly cylindrical and up to 2 inches (5 cm) long.
-The spines are light yellow, up to 0.6 inches (1.5 cm) long.
-The flowers are red and up to 2.5 inches (6.2 cm) long.
+Austrocylindropuntia subulata f. monstrosa is a large tree-like cactus with cylindrical joints that grow up to 1.6 feet (50 cm) long and up to 2 inches (5 cm) in diameter.
+The plant grows up to 13 feet (4 m) tall.
+Leaves are green, nearly cylindrical, and up to 2 inches (5 cm) long.
+Spines are light yellow and up to 0.6 inches (1.5 cm) long.
+Flowers are red and up to 2.5 inches (6.2 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).